Stream health and monitoring

 - Salmon Creek at NE 156th Street

-Clark County collected stream flow data at ten sites throughout the county.
+Clark County has collected stream flow data at ten sites throughout the county and has data available through WY 2012.
 Clark County currently has gages set up on Whipple Creek.
 Data is available in the following formats:

 - Hydrographs depict how average daily flow varies over time in cubic feet per second using a log scale for flow.